franciscop/server-next/ideas/middleware.md

 # Plugins vs Middleware

 There are two available ways to add options, one is through plugins and another is through middleware.
 You can think as plugins as more advanced middleware and with a better integration with Server, BUT they are also limited to what Server supports natively.
-Middleware are very similar toExpress and other generic frameworks:
+Middleware are very similar to Express and other generic frameworks:

 ```js
 // Middlware examples